 The cumulative proportion of children who had undergone at least one tympanostomy tube placement by five years of age was highest in birth-cohort 2010 (31.7%) and lowest in birth-cohort 2006 (28.6%), Table 26.
-The cumulative proportion of tympanostomy procedures significantly higher in the vaccine eligible birth-cohorts compared to vaccine non-eligible cohorts regardless of age (Figure 18).
+The cumulative proportion of tympanostomy tube procedures was significantly higher in the vaccine eligible birth-cohorts compared to vaccine non-eligible cohorts regardless of age (Figure 18).

 Table 26 Demographic information regarding the study’s birth-cohorts